jeffro256/carrot/src/carrot_raw.md

 Carrot prevents this attack by allowing the recipient to recognize a Janus output.

+### Stateless burning bug mitigation

+The burning bug [[citation](https://www.getmonero.org/2018/09/25/a-post-mortum-of-the-burning-bug.html)] is a undesirable result of Monero's old scan process wherein if an exploiter creates a transaction with the same ephemeral pubkey, output pubkey, and transaction output index as an existing transaction, a recipient will scan both instances of these enotes as "owned" and interpret their balance as increasing.
+However, since key images are linked to output pubkeys, the receiver can only spend one of these enotes, "burning" the other.
+If the exploiter creates an enote with amount `a = 0`, and the receiver happens to spend that enote first, then the receiver burns all of the funds in their original enote with only a tiny fee cost to the exploiter!

+An initial patch [[citation](https://github.com/monero-project/monero/pull/4438/files#diff-04cf14f64d2023c7f9cd7bd8e51dcb32ed400443c6a67535cb0105cfa2b62c3c)] was introduced secretly to catch when such an attempted attack occurred.
+However, this patch did not attempt to recover gracefully and instead simply stopped the wallet process with an error message.
+Further iterations of handling this bug automatically discarded all instances of duplicate output pubkeys which didn't have the greatest amount.
+However, all instances of burning bug handling in Monero Core require a complete view of all scanning history up to the current chain tip, which makes the workarounds somewhat fragile.

+The original Jamtis [[citation](https://gist.github.com/tevador/50160d160d24cfc6c52ae02eb3d17024)] proposal by @tevador and the *Guaranteed Address* [[citation](https://gist.github.com/kayabaNerve/8066c13f1fe1573286ba7a2fd79f6100)] proposal by @kayabaNerve were some of the first examples of addressing schemes where attempting a burn in this manner is inherently computationally intractable.
+These schemes somehow bind the output pubkey to an "input context" value, which is unique for every transaction.
+Thus, the receiver will only ever correctly determine an enote with a given output pubkey to be spendable for a single transaction, avoiding the burning bug without ever having to maintain a complete scan state.

+Carrot prevents this attack statelessly in the same manner.

 ### Address-conditional forward secrecy

 As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), as long as the observer does not know receiver's addresses.